-- I am a high school student who is applying for my first year of university this coming year.
-Does it matter which university I choose, or which stream/program of study I choose, if I want to eventually apply for the Pharmacy program at the University of Waterloo?
+- I am a high school student who is applying for my first year of post-secondary studies this coming year.
+Does it matter which institution I choose, or which stream/program of study I choose, if I want to eventually apply for the Pharmacy program at the University of Waterloo?

 - I am thinking of starting in a professional program such as Nursing or Engineering, can I still apply to Pharmacy?

-- I'm choosing courses for my Grade 12 university-preparation year.
+- I'm choosing courses for my Grade 12 post-secondary preparation year.
 Which courses should I choose?

 - Which subjects must I include in my first year of university?

 - As a 'mature student' will I receive special consideration?

 - Can I apply to the University of Waterloo School of Pharmacy from an Ontario College of Applied Arts and Technology (CAAT)?